 Best things to do in DC with kids

 If you’ve heard that the National Zoo is a must-visit, you’ve heard right.
 The facility takes up 163 acres and cares for more than 1,500 animals of 300 different species.
 Kids will love seeing them and learning about the zoo’s dedication to conservation and research while wandering around the grounds.
-Pro tip: This summer, don’t miss little Redd, the first male Bornean orangutan born within the zoo in 25 years.

 Let your kids wave at the ducks swimming up to shore or splash in the popular fountain during warmer months on this 10-acre city park space.
 Boasting views of the Potomac River and the Key Bridge, it’s a relaxing place to take in the city’s lush greenness.
 If your family wants to get a little more interactive with the water, rent canoes or kayaks from the Thompson Boat Center.
 If the kids are into biking, opt to take them on a trip down the area’s dedicated trail (bikes are also available for rent).

 This is the only public museum that focuses exclusively on espionage—and it will teach your kids about the fascinating spies who have contributed to world events.
 Attendees will get to glimpse at special equipment, including cameras and vehicles, and sign up for programs (ideal for kids under 10) that will have them embark on secret missions, climb through duct work, diffuse an atomic bomb, hang from a construction site and test their own spy skills.
 Try visiting on weekdays to avoid crowds and, if weekends are your only option, come early.
 That shouldn’t be hard if your kids are serious about espionage: The best spies are always on time.